Everything you need to know about parking in Saint Paul.

 How do I get a Residential Disability Parking Zone removed from in front of my residence?

-If the zone is no longer necessary, the zone can be removed by contacting the Traffic Division at (651) 266-6200.
+If the zone is no longer necessary, the zone can be removed at no cost by contacting the Traffic Division at (651) 266-6200.